 22. Nalki– Thin long tubular beads.

-So my reader know that you have endless options to incorporate in your wedding and formal attire.
-One word of advice I would give you if you do not want to pay for the convenience of designer wear is to know someone local in Pakistan, who can take you to places where workers do this for a fraction of price that designers charge.
-If you do not know someone in Pakistan, then PKDL in USA and other fashion suppliers in Europe carry designer and non-designer brands of good quality.
-Just do the research.
-In Karachi (because I know the city well) I have shopped at Tariq Road and Bahadrabad; I have even heard Defence’s Zamzama Lane and Gizri market are good options for handwork.
-According to the fashion blog, Karachista.com, there is Jama or Bolton market that can do cheaper, but good quality Kamdani work.
-For more shopping options, do read the article here
+So my readers, understand that you have endless options to incorporate into your wedding and formal attire.
+One word of advice I would give you if you do not want to pay high prices for designer wear is to know someone local in Pakistan who can take you to markets (or bazaars) where workers do this for a fraction of the price that designers charge customers.
+If you do not know someone in Pakistan, then PKDL in the United States and other fashion suppliers in Europe carry designer brands and non-designer brands as well.
+Just do your research.
+In Karachi, I have shopped for hand embroidered outfits in shops on Tariq Road and Bahadrabad.
+Other places popular with locals are Clifton’s E-Street and Dolman Mall (for some ready-made outfit with hand embroidery).
+I have even heard Defence’s Zamzama Lane and Gizri market are good options for hand embroidery albeit more expensive than other markets in Karachi.
+Like I said, you need a local to help navigate these markets.

 Like always, I will end with my easy, breezy phrase: Happy Shopping!